 The mission of the College of Business is to educate and nurture students to become technically competent, socially and ethically conscious, and culturally sensitive in a dynamic global business environment as lifelong learners.
-The College is committed to performing basic, applied and pedagogical research and offering services to the community.
-The College also upholds the tradition of the University by being faithful to its historical commitment of educating students from various backgrounds and levels of achievement.
+The College is committed to teaching, research and service.
+The College also upholds the tradition of the University by being faithful to its historical commitment of educating students from diverse backgrounds and levels of preparation.

 The College of Business at Grambling State University is accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
 Organized in 1916, AACSB is the premier accrediting agency for degree programs in business.